Uzès, France in Autumn: Markets, Wine, and Where to Stay

 If you’re in Uzès on a Wednesday or Saturday morning, the market at Place aux Herbes is non-negotiable!
 It’s not just one of the best autumn markets in southern France - it’s like a window into how life works here.

 People aren’t rushing.
 They’re chatting with the same vendors they’ve been buying from for years.
 They’re slowly picking out pears for dessert, bread for lunch, maybe a block of Pélardon or a bottle of local oil.
-You’ll see tourists too, of course, but they’re the kind who’ve rented a place for the week and are trying to figure out what to cook with those mushrooms they just bought.
+You’ll see tourists too, of course, but they’re the kind who’ve rented a place for the week and are trying to figure out what to cook with those veggies they just bought.

 What makes the market so special in autumn is that it doesn’t feel like a seasonal event.
 It just keeps naturally going.
 The stalls shift with what’s growing.
 The air smells like roasted chicken and thyme.
 Local winemakers sometimes set up stands, and there are usually a few brocante vendors with old books, linens, or enamel signs.